kodecocodes/objective-c-style-guide/useful_scripts/app_icon_maker/README.md

 ## Installation

-This script uses Pillow library for working with images.
+This script uses Pillow for image processing.
 So, before starting using script you should install Pillow library to your system.
 As example, on MacOS you should execute in console:
 ```
 $ sudo pip install Pillow
 ```